sciguy16/dcc-controller-rs/README.md

 # dcc-controller-rs
 Open source lightweight DCC controller with firmware written in Rust

+Based on the STM32F103C8T6 "blue pill" board - specifically the C8 version rather than the C6 because the former has 64k of flash, and the graphics components push the binary size up to around 51k.

 ![DCC controller with an N gauge BR pannier tank](images/20220716_210946.jpg)

 ![Overview of DCC controller](images/20220716_210958.jpg)